Is Natural Gas Renewable Or Nonrenewable?

 Natural gas has been marketed to us as a sort of compromise between renewable and nonrenewable sources of energy, but this isn't the case.
 Fracking and other dangerous extraction methods could lead us to severe implications that aren't worth the benefits of these outdated methods of fueling our world.

-Thankfully, clean energy providers are now becoming the face of energy's future.
-Choosing sustainable energy providers allows us to continue living our lives without compromise while knowing that we are opting for the least harmful choice.
+Thankfully, clean energy suppliers like Inspire are now leading the clean energy transition.
+Choosing sustainable energy suppliers allows us to continue living our lives without compromise while knowing that we are opting for the least harmful choice.